 Presenting at Interview

-Interviews can be nerve-wracking enough.
-Whether it’s a Skype interview, face-to-face meeting or interview presentation.
+Interviews can be nerve-wracking enough, whether it’s a video interview or face-to-face meeting.
 A lot of candidates are often asked to produce and deliver a presentation.
 It is usually required as one of the last stages in the interview process.
 If clear communication and presenting are part of the job role, there is a strong chance that you may be asked to prepare an interview presentation.

 If you must take part in an interview presentation, this is a good thing!
 Why are you being asked to deliver a presentation?
 It shows you can communicate, are organised and diligent, and demonstrates your commitment to the role.

 We understand delivering a presentation can be a daunting task.
 We have compiled some top tips on how to do well in an interview presentation.

 Understand the Task

 Before you begin compiling your presentation, make sure you understand the task.
 Know exactly what you are required to answer.
 Double check if there are any questions or queries about the interview presentation.